Eren Yeager: Characterization and themes

-Isayama describes Eren's personality as that of a child who uses rage as his motivation as a result of his weakness and failure to save his mother from the Titans.
+Isayama wrote Eren with the intention of portraying a "victim who becomes the perpetrator".
+He describes Eren's personality as that of a child who uses rage as his motivation as a result of his weakness and failure to save his mother from the Titans.
 His retaliation against such pressures triggered all this fury, which led to a major introduction to the core of his traits.
 Many illustrations of him were brutal in nature due to his constant struggle against unforgiving surroundings.
 However, this hatred often combined with inexperience, causing him to act dangerously and recklessly charge ahead.
 Early in the series when Eren is revealed to be a Titan shifter, Isayama thinks he wrote him calmer than his original depiction.
 He did that in order to give fellow character Armin more determination as Eren relied on him in order to clear him of the military's accusation that he was an enemy to mankind.

 Originally, Isayama was asked by his editor, who Eren's rival in the manga was.
 Although initially he said it was Annie, Isayama noted that there was no such rivalry between them and instead thought that Eren needed to overcome something to become stronger.
 Despite initial issues in understanding Eren, Isayama noted that the character reminded him more and more of himself afterwards, though he still found Eren hard to write.
 In later chapters when confronting Annie, Isayama wanted to give Eren more responsibility by making him suffer the powerlessness of his allies being killed by the traitor.
 Another major scene for Eren's arc involved how he realized his powers are not good due to how he was manipulated by his father Grisha and thought he should not live due to this guilt, especially when realizing he killed his own father as a child.
 Talking more about Eren's rivalries, Isayama instead compared him with Luke Skywalker from Star Wars as he finds fitting how both characters have an inner conflict with their darker personas.
 Isayama describes Eren's personality as an emotional complex; as his existing beliefs are gradually destroyed, Eren starts thinking about simply preserving himself as a new standard, and consequently acts on that way of thinking.